Ribbon Communications: Kandy

 Kandy is a cloud communications platform created by Genband in September 2014.

 Kandy was formed when GENBAND announced the launch of its real-time software development communications platform in September 2014.
 Initially only focused on CPaaS, the scope of the platform was quickly expanded to include GENBAND's Nuvia UCaaS offer, rebranded Kandy Business Solutions (KBS).
 After the 2017 merger Ribbon Communications maintained the Kandy offerings and Kandy sub brand for its cloud portfolio.

 On December 2, 2020, Ribbon Communications sold the Kandy assets to AVCtechnologies.
 AVCT issued to Ribbon units of securities consisting of convertible debentures in an aggregate principal amount of approximately $45 million and warrants to purchase an aggregate of approximately 4.5 million shares of AVCT's common stock for an exercise price of $0.01 per share.

 On January 11, 2023, American Virtual Cloud and all of its affiliated subsidiaries, including AVCtechnologies and Kandy Communications, declared Chapter 11 bankruptcy.
-The company will continue to operate normally as 'debters-in-possession'.
+The company will continue to operate normally as 'debtors-in-possession'.